YueLiPicasso/intro_ocaml/OCanren_exercises/README.md

 ### Digital Circuit Synthesis

-Relational translation between a primitive imperative language and a minimal hardware  description language.
+We study relational translation between a primitive imperative language and a minimal hardware  description language.
 To begin with we restrict the imperative language features to only variable assignment and branching, and sequencing of such statement is allowed only at the top level (See [DCSyn](DCSyn)).
 Then we allowed more freedom with sequencing ([DCSyn2](DCSyn2)).
 The translation so far, however, was direct and not in the I/O driven manner that was